Claudia Stevens: Archives

-Archives of Stevens’ papers and original works: Claudia Stevens Papers, 1967-continuing, Swem Library Special Collections, College of William and Mary:
+Archives of Stevens’s papers and original works: Claudia Stevens Papers, 1967-continuing, Swem Library Special Collections, College of William and Mary:

-Series 1: Claudia Stevens’ papers as pianist and in the commissioning and advocacy of music of the second half of the twentieth century, 1966-2003 (includes Roger Sessions and Elliott Carter commissioning projects);
+Series 1: Claudia Stevens’s papers as pianist and in the commissioning and advocacy of music of the second half of the twentieth century, 1966–2003 (includes Roger Sessions and Elliott Carter commissioning projects);

 Series 2: Works of Claudia Stevens as interdisciplinary performer, writer, composer, playwright and librettist, 1986 - continuing.
 Audiovisual collection in Manuscripts mss.
 1.04 includes audio VHS and DVD recordings, radio and television broadcasts.